Parcel Delivery Management Services, from The Whistl Group visit parcels website

 Whistl CC Guide - Contact method preference by issue.JPG

-Contact preference by age
+Contact Preference by Age

 Within our research findings, we did see shifts in the preferences by age.
 With the more direct contact channels of phone calls and sending emails being more popular with the older age groups.
 Going on online, using a mobile app or webchat were more popular contact methods with those aged 18-34.

-Contact preference by sector
+Contact Preference by Sector

 The sector being contacted also impacted how customers want to get in touch.
 More than 50% would prefer to pick up the phone to contact companies in the Healthcare; Public; Utilities; Telecom/Mobile sectors.
 Customers wanting to get in touch with the Charity or Retail sectors were more likely to use a diverse range of methods.